cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 4. Rescoring items is labor intensive
     - As the realities above occur, the team must rescore items and consider the business context of each item
     - As a team lead, you must constantly groom the entire backlog to ensure items are up to date

+## Roadmapping

+While this technique will yield a prioritized backlog, it rarely makes sense to work on items in a random order.

+When reviewing the backlog it often makes sense to group similar items into "themes" to be worked on holistically.
+This can unlock some efficiency gains by doing similar tasks without context switching and also allow the team to "bundle" items with varying scores into something more cohesive and easy to sell.

+For example if refactoring a testing strategy doesn't have a high score and a new UI library does, combining these so that as the UI is rewritten the tests are updated may yield... **_shivers_**... synergy.

 ## Running the playbook